 Encourage private capital investments.
 I’ll create incentives for private investment in energy efficiency and electrification in residential and commercial buildings, including through tax credits, direct spending, and regulatory tools.
 We’ll expand refundable credits for installing energy efficiency upgrades, and extend existing tax credits for wind and solar power.
 And we’ll make it easier for institutional capital to invest in portfolio-scale green construction and retrofits, scaling up clean energy in large commercial and residential projects.

 Incentivize retrofits of existing building stock.
 In addition to achieving zero emissions in new buildings, we must address our existing stock of commercial buildings and residential housing.
 Green housing can’t be a perk available only for the wealthy — it must be made affordable for everyone.
 I’ll establish a national initiative to upgrade building energy efficiency, offering tax credits, generous and inclusive financing, and direct federal funding to put Americans to work reducing the carbon output of existing homes and businesses, including subsidizing weatherization for low-income households — and I’ll meet Governor Inslee’s target of refurbishing 4% of houses and buildings every year until the job is done.
+And I’ll go further by establishing low-carbon manufacturing standards for commonly used industrial processes in building construction like steel and cement production so that we reduce emissions 40% from the industrial sector by 2030 and become carbon neutral by 2045.

 If we work together to make smart investments in our clean energy future, we will grow our economy, improve our health, and reduce structural inequalities embedded in our existing fossil fuel system.
 The task before us is monumental, and it is urgent.
 But I’m confident that America has the tools, the know-how, and the will to make it happen.
 As president, I will take bold action to confront the climate crisis, starting on day one.
 The future of our planet depends on it, and we have no more time to waste.